 Trade Facilitation Agreement

-The World Trade Organization Agreement on Trade Facilitation reduces trade 'red tape'.
-It entered into force in February 2017, following acceptance by over two-thirds of WTO Members.
+The World Trade Organization (WTO) Agreement on Trade Facilitation (TFA) reduces trade 'red tape', lowers costs and makes it easier for businesses to enter overseas markets.
+It entered into force on 22 February 2017, following acceptance by over two-thirds of WTO Members.

 About trade facilitation

-Trade facilitation helps the movement of goods by simplifying international trade procedures including:
+Trade facilitation helps the movement of goods across borders by simplifying, modernising and harmonising international export and import processes, including:

 Australia and the TFA